Getting to Bore Place

 The Old Stable, Bore Place, Kent -

-Last year was the first year we used a venue where we could all live together in the same building for the Gathering.
+2019 was the first year we used a venue where we could all live together in the same building for the Gathering.
 Despite covid-19 cancelling our 2020 Gathering, we are re-grouping for 2021.
 We have opted for a slightly shorter Gathering to enable people to get home by the end of the weekend- and we have chosen a venue with a little more comfort for us all.

 We will have sole occupancy of The Old Stable which has: